Affine Grassmannians and the geometric Satake in mixed characteristic: Dimension of affine Deligne-Lusztig varieties

-Now one can argue as in \cite[Proposition 5.6.1, Theorem 5.8.1]{GHKR} to reduce the Rapoport conjecture for general $(G,\mu,b)$ to the case $b$ is basic.
-Namely the Newton point $\nu_b$ is defined over $F$, whose centralizer in $G$ is a rational Levi $M$.
+Now one can argue as in \cite[Proposition 5.6.1, Theorem 5.8.1]{GHKR} to reduce the Rapoport conjecture for general $(G,\mu,b)$ to the case when $b$ is basic.
+First, the Newton point $\nu_b$ is defined over $F$, whose centralizer in $G$ is a rational Levi $M$.
 One can find a representative in the $\sigma$-conjugacy class of $b$ that is contained in $M(L)$.
 We rename this representative by $b$.
 So $b$ is basic in $M(L)$.
-Then the arguments reduce Rapoport's conjecture for $(G,b,\mu)$ to $(M,b,\mu_M)$ (for various $\mu_M$).
-These arguments relies on their Proposition 5.3.1 and 5.4.3.
+Then their arguments reduce Rapoport's conjecture for $(G,b,\mu)$ to $(M,b,\mu_M)$ (for various $\mu_M$).
+These arguments rely on their Proposition 5.3.1 and 5.4.3.
 The proof of Proposition 5.3.1 in \emph{loc. cit.} applies to the current setting.
 Note that the arguments involve an $M$-equivariant isomorphism $N\simeq \frakn$.
 In the equal characteristic situation, this isomorphism makes sense either as $F$-schemes of as $k$-ind-schemes.
-In our sitting, it only makes sense as an isomorphism of $F$-schemes.
-But it still makes sense to talk about the $p$-adic loop space of $\frakn$ so the arguments in \S 4 of \emph{loc. cit.} apply.
-The proof of Proposition 5.4.3 in \emph{loc. cit.} extends verbatim in mixed characteristic, by taking account of the Lefschetz trace formula for separated pfp perfect algebraic spaces \S \ref{trace formula}.
-A special case of this type argument has been given in the proof of Proposition \ref{semi coh} (where $M=T$).
+In our setting, it only makes sense as an isomorphism of $F$-schemes.
+But it still makes sense to talk about the $p$-adic loop space of $\frakn$ so the arguments in \S 4 of \emph{ibid.} apply.
+The proof of Proposition 5.4.3 in \emph{ibid.} extends verbatim in mixed characteristic, by taking account of the Lefschetz trace formula for separated pfp perfect algebraic spaces (see \S~\ref{trace formula}).
+A special case of this type of argument has appeared in the proof of Proposition \ref{semi coh} (where $M=T$).

 As explained in \emph{loc. cit.}, even $b$ is basic for $G$, it still might happen that $b$ is contained in a proper Levi subgroup of $G$.
-A basic $\sigma$-conjugacy class that does not meet in proper Levi subgroups of $G$ defined over $F$ is called a \emph{superbasic} conjugacy class.
-Therefore, it is enough to prove Rapoport's conjecture in the case $b$ is superbasic.
-In addition, one can assume that $G=G^\ad$ is simple of adjoint type.
-Recall that \cite{GHKR,CKV} shows that the only possibility that a superbasic $b$ exists is when $G=\Res_{E/F}\on{PGL}_n$ for some unramified extension $E/F$.
+A basic $\sigma$-conjugacy class that does not meet in proper Levi subgroups of $G$ defined over $F$ is called a \emph{superbasic} $\sigma$-conjugacy class.
+Therefore, it is enough to prove Rapoport's conjecture for superbasic $b$.
+In addition, one can assume that $G=G_\ad$ is simple of adjoint type.
+Then it follows from \cite{GHKR,CKV} that superbasic $b$ exists only when $G_F=\Res_{E/F}\on{PGL}_n$ for some unramified extension $E/F$.

-\begin{rmk} P. Hamacher \cite{Ham1} also observed that similar arguments of \cite{GHKR} hold in mixed characteristic.
-The difference between his approach and our approach is that he replaced the actual dimensions involved in the arguments by the numerical dimensions (defined by himself, which coincides the actual dimensions by the Lefschetz trace formula once the scheme structure on $N(F)$ is justified). \end{rmk}